-Council staff will inspect all complaints and routine random inspections with a minimum of 2 staff.
-The staff shall include an officer with the relevant qualifications and skills.
+Council staff will inspect all complaints and routine random inspections of Low Risk Premises with a minimum of 2 staff.
+The staff shall include at least one officer with the relevant qualifications and skills.

-4.4 Matters for Consideration
+4.4.5 Matters for Consideration

-During an inspection of a Brothel or a Related sex use premises Council staff may take a holistic approach to the investigation.
+During an inspection of a Brothel or a Related Sex Use premises Council staff may take a holistic approach to the investigation.
 This may include, but is not limited to, the following:

 - Fire Safety Issues;

 - Public Health Issues;

 - Compliance with Conditions of Consent; and

-- Inter-agency joint operations
+- Inter-agency joint operations.